NYCPlanning/labs-ui/README.md

 // Foundation mixins
 @import 'foundation-sites/scss/foundation';

-// Foundation components
+// Foundation components (include all or some)
-@include foundation-everything; // or a subset
+@include foundation-everything;

-// Style Guide components
+// NYC Planning Style Guide modules (import all or some)
-@import 'modules/nyc-planning-all-modules'; // or a subset
+@import 'modules/nyc-planning-all-modules';

-// Labs UI components
+// Labs UI modules (import all or some)
-@import 'labs-ui/all-modules'; // or a subset
+@import 'labs-ui/all-modules';

+// Ember Power Select
+@import "ember-power-select";

 // Custom app modules and styles
 @import 'layouts/_my-custom-app-module';